Lymphohistiocytoid Mesothelioma

-Lymphohistiocytoid mesothelioma is the rarest subtype of mesothelioma, accounting for less than 1% of diagnosed asbestos cancer cases.
-Lymphohistiocytoid tumors contain inflammatory immune cells, white blood cells, and histiocytes.
+Lymphohistiocytoid mesothelioma is an extremely rare cell subtype of mesothelioma, accounting for less than 1% of diagnosed asbestos cancer cases.
+Lymphohistiocytoid mesothelioma is a type of sarcomatoid mesothelioma, which is aggressive and difficult to treat.
 It is easy to misdiagnose this cancer as the more common lymphoma.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.